merenlab/anvio/anvio/docs/programs/anvi-compute-functional-enrichment.md

 You are not limited to computing functional enrichment in pangenomes, you can do it for regular genomes, too.
 This option takes either external or internal genomes (or both) which are organized into groups, and computes enrichment scores and associated groups for annotated functions in those genomes.

-### How it works
+### How does it work?

-This is similar to computing functional enrichment in pangenomes (as described in %(anvi-get-enriched-functions-per-pan-group)s), but a bit simpler.
+This is similar to computing functional enrichment in pangenomes (as described above), but a bit simpler.

 1. Counting functions.
 Gene calls in each genome are tallied according to their functional annotations from the given annotation source.
 2. Looking at the functions and their relative levels of abundance across the groups of genomes.
 This again uses `anvi-script-enrichment-stats` to fit a GLM to determine A) the level that a particular functional annotation is unique to a single group and B) the percent of genomes it appears in in each group.
 This produces a %(functional-enrichment-txt)s file.